ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ## Objectives
 {: #scalable-webapp-kubernetes-objectives}

-* Deploy a web application to the Kubernetes cluster.<!-- markdownlint-disable-line -->
+* Deploy a web application to the Kubernetes cluster.
-* Bind a custom subdomain.<!-- markdownlint-disable-line -->
+* Bind a custom subdomain.
 * Monitor the logs and health of the cluster.
 * Scale Kubernetes pods.